Kings of the Wild Frontier: Legacy

-Kings of the Wild Frontier is included in the book 1001 Albums You Must Hear Before You Die.
+Kings of the Wild Frontier is credited with introducing the "Burundi beat" sound to popular music.
+It is included in the book 1001 Albums You Must Hear Before You Die.
 It is also one of twenty CDs in the Great British Albums box set released by Sony Records in 2012.

 In 1992, Nine Inch Nails released a cover version of "Physical (You're So)" on the EP Broken, remade in an industrial rock style with more aggressive guitars and vocals than the original.
 In 2020, Rolling Stone included Kings of the Wild Frontier in their "80 Greatest albums of 1980" list.

 Cultural references

-The songs on the album reference and quote numerous cultural sources in both lyrics and music.
+The appearance of the band and the songs on the album reference and quote numerous cultural sources in both lyrics and music.
 The abiding themes are drawn from a stew of popular, historical and contemporary sources to create an immersive tableau of pop-mythology.
 The title track evokes Davy Crockett, and media representations thereof, and posits the band and its followers as a new royal family.
 "Dog Eat Dog" was inspired by a quotation attributed to Margaret Thatcher.
 "Feed Me To The Lions" includes a musical quotation of the theme from the film Lawrence of Arabia.
 "Los Rancheros" refers to Clint Eastwood.
 As well as evoking the film Them!, "Ants Invasion" mentions a 'Forbidden Zone' as in the 1968 film of Planet of the Apes (a theme returned to on the following year's "Picasso Visita el Planeta de los Simios").
 "Killer In The Home" quotes Apocalypse Now in its lyrics.
 "The Magnificent Five" homages The Magnificent Seven, and quotes Friedrich Nietzsche.
 "Don't Be Square (Be There)" refers to an earlier, unreleased Adam and the Ants song, which itself obliquely referenced the actor Dirk Bogarde.
 "Jolly Roger" is musically identical with the theme to Seven Guns for the MacGregors, composed by Ennio Morricone.
 "Making History" quotes Night of the Living Dead.
 "The Human Beings" lyrical content consists almost entirely of the chanted names of Native American tribes Blackfoot, Pawnee, Cheyenne, Crow, and the name of Goklayeh, a Bedonkohe Apache leader.